tadhglewis/issue-status/README.md

 #### Limitations

-- The provider respects GitHub's unauthenticated requests API rate limit and therefore responses are cached for 10 minutes in the browser.
+- The provider respects GitHub's unauthenticated requests API rate limit and therefore responses are cached in the browser for 10 minutes.

 ### Static Provider